Skip to content

 New gazetted fee structure for passport renewals & replacements

-Based on a newly-introduced gazetted fee structure that was published under the Federal Government Gazette on 3rd June 2026, the Malaysian passport is set to come with some changes.
+Based on a newly-introduced gazetted fee structure that was published under the Federal Government Gazette on 3rd June 2026, the Malaysian passport with a 10-year validity period is set to come with some changes.

 The structure entails a set of fee changes for passport renewal and replacement.